supatt-lab/r3Cseq/README.md

 r3Cseq: an R package for the discovery of long-range genomic interactions from chromosome conformation capture and next-generation sequencing data.

 # Installation
-Installation from Bioconductor is recommended!.
+Installation from the Bioconductor is recommended!.

 The r3Cseq package can be easily installed using the usual Bioconductor method: